10 Best Herbal Teas For Chronic Bronchitis

 Eucalyptus globulus, commonly known as the Australian eucalyptus, is often used in herbal teas to support respiratory health, particularly for individuals with chronic bronchitis.

-Rosmarinus officinalis, commonly known as rosemary, is a herbal plant widely used in teas to support respiratory health, particularly for individuals with chronic bronchitis.
+Thymus vulgaris, commonly known as thyme, is a popular herb used in herbal teas to support respiratory health, particularly in managing symptoms of chronic bronchitis.

 zingiber officinale tea